 - The advantage of all 3D printing processes is that is easier to create complex pieces that are physically impossible to make with conventional or subtractive manufacturing.

-SLA and SLS models typically have layer thicknesses of .3mm with a lateral deviation of .1mm.
+SLA models typically have layer thicknesses of .3mm with a lateral deviation of .1mm.
 Finer tolerances than this can easily be achieved with post machining per customer requirements.
 See our tolerance guide for information about our capabilities and plastic materials available.

 We’re proud to say that our SLA parts have helped to pave the way towards full-scale production on many successful products used in commercial, industrial and scientific applications around the world.
 We’re confident we can meet and exceed your expectations just as we’ve done for thousands of customers before.
 Contact us today for a free design review and quotation.